Pittsburgh Man Who Survived COVID-19 Undergoes Transplant After Virus Resurfaces And Attacks Heart

 His family urged him to go to the hospital, believing he may have COVID-19 again.
 It turned out Stipetich was very sick and in cardiogenic shock.

-“Throughout all these tests, they came back and said, there is nothing more that they can do for me,” Stipetich said.READ MORE: Suspect Sought In Penn Hills Shooting That Injured 17-Year-Old Boy
+“Throughout all these tests, they came back and said, there is nothing more that they can do for me,” Stipetich said.READ MORE: City To Begin 'Slope Repair Measures' Along Fallowfield Avenue In Beechview

 The news became more terrifying when Stipetich found out his kidneys and liver were failing, and so was his heart.